ensemble-learning/ppt-tao/PITCHME.md

 - <span style="font-size: 0.6em">Rossmeisl et al. (Catalysis Today, 2016): pH dependence of entropy change from the proton transfer from the bulk solution into the outer Helmholz layer.</span>
 - <span style="font-size: 0.6em">Schwarz et al. (Phys.
 Chem.
 Chem.
 Phys.
 2016): partial oxidation of water adsorption on step sites of metals</span>
 - <span style="font-size: 0.6em">McCrum et al. (J. Phys.
 Chem.
 C, 2016): weakened OH adsorption strength induced by the co-adsorption of catio</span>

+---
+### Our hypothesis
+pH-dependence of the HBE is from change of water adsorption energy